Azure/fta-architecturalreview/articles/devtest.md

     Has the code been reviewed prior to it being released onto production servers?
 Could there be any malicious content, e.g. capturing user data.

     While this question focuses on third parties, this could also be the case if there was a rogue developer inside the organisation.

+    Also scan not just code being written by the developers, but run binary scans on any packages being used.
+These scanners will look to see if there is a known vulnerability in a particular library being referenced and can call that out during the deployment pipeline to avoid code with a known vulnerability for being pushed to end users.

 * **Consider the development pipline - What steps are being taken to ensure that secrets are not being stored in source control?**

     Determine whether any passwords, connection strings or additional secrets are being stored in source control.

     If there are, developers or testers may have access to production values.
 If a developer goes rogue, or you get a disgruntled employee leaving the organisation, this could pose a risk.
 This would also be a risk if you open sourced code, or code leaked.

+    Place restrictions on the code repository to ensure that passwords are not getting checked in to source code.

 * **How are you securing your source control?
 Are there third party users or vendors who may have access to the underlying code, and could potentially exploit this?**